gnosischain/documentation/docs/specs/bridges/eth-gc/multi-token-extension/new-token-contract-verification-in-blockscout.md

 ![](</img/specs/bridges/image-78.png>)

-The bridgeable token name is extended by "on xDai":
+The bridgeable token name is extended by "on GC":

 ![](</img/specs/bridges/image-80.png>)